-Figure 130 - RADIUS Accounting Server Configuration
+Figure 133 - RADIUS Accounting Server Configuration

 Label Description The RADIUS Accounting Server number for which the configuration below applies.
 Enabled Enable the RADIUS Accounting Server by checking this box IP Address The IP address of the RADIUS Authentication Server.
-IP address is expressed in decimal notation .

-Label Description Port The UDP port to be used on the RADIUS Accounting Server.
+IP address is expressed in dotted decimal notation .
+Port The UDP port to be used on the RADIUS Accounting Server.
 If the port is set to 0 (zero), the default port (1813) is used on the RADIUS Accounting Server.

-Secret The secret - up to 29 characters long - shared between the RADIUS Authentication Server and the switch.
+Label Description Secret The secret - up to 29 characters long - shared between the RADIUS Authentication Server and the switch.

-5.9.4.1.4 TACACS+ Authentication Server Configuration
+5.9.4.1.4TACACS+ Authentication Server Configuration